 Maison Léon Van den Bogaert

 The rich scent of crackling timber fills the air, fragrant and evocative on a damp autumn day.
 Soft light illuminates the intricate carvings of a 15th century mantle and burnished dogs.
-Looking across the room, one’s eye falls upon a carved marble frieze; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.
+Looking across the room, one’s eye falls upon a timeless and vintage French marble fireplace; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.

-Welcome to the showroom and warehouse of Maison Van den Bogaert leon, the leading European dealer in antique fireplace mantels, architectural elements and objects d’art.
+Welcome to the showroom and warehouse of Maison Leon Van den Bogaert, the leading European dealer in fine European original antique fireplace mantels, architectural elements and objects d’art.
 Founded fifty years ago by Monsieur Leon Van den Bogaert, this family business, nestled in the Antwerp countryside, is home to the world’s largest collection of antique mantelpieces.
 With over three thousand antique fireplace mantels in-house, the collection ranges from the 14th century to the mid-war 20th century period; it is a veritable treasure-trove of mantels from chateaus, manor houses, castles and landmark buildings across France and Western Europe.
 Many of these pieces are museum-quality and would be at home the world’s leading collections of decorative arts.

 Alongside the mantels, lies a remarkable selection of exquisite fire-backplates and dogs.
 The backplates often bear detailed carvings of gallant knights, lords on horseback following their hounds, distinguished family crests and rich religious iconography.
 Polished and gleaming in the firelight, these magnificent antique treasures are a sumptuous accompaniment to the mantels.